redplanetlabs/rama-azure-deploy/README.md

 Rama supports LTS versions of Java - 8, 11, 17 and 21.
 One of these needs to be installed on the image.

-In addition, while setting up the nodes, `unzip`, `curl`, and `nvme-cli` are used and must also be present on the image.
+In addition, while setting up the nodes, `unzip` and `curl` are used and must also be present on the image.

 ### Networking

 Two networking inputs are required for this terraform config: a network security group ID, and a subnet ID.
 As such, both of these will be required to configure in the Azure portal.

 All nodes created will get assigned to the provided network security group and subnet.

 #### Subnet

 When configuring your subnet, make sure that the address space is large enough to support all of the nodes you want to deploy.

 #### Security group

 When configuring the network security group, it is recommended for simplicity that all traffic to any port is permitted within the network.
 However, the minimum requirements are:
 - Port 8888 is available on the conductor node to serve the API and UI dashboard
 - Port 1972 is available on the conductor for Thrift
 - Port 2181 is available for Zookeeper nodes
 - Supervisors have a configured port range in rama.yaml.
   This full range needs to be available for supervisors.

 In addition to those all being required internally for Rama to be operational, it's also required that port 22 is available on all nodes during the terraform configuration.
 This is required for provisioning the nodes.
 If you have a VPN or Azure Bastion set up, this can be disabled after deployment of the cluster.

 #### Public IPs

 Terraform will provision a public IP address for each node in the cluster.
 In addition to the above, make sure that your Azure subscription permits enough public IPs for your cluster.

 NOTE: while this configuration doesn't support it, you can potentially remove this requirement by having a VPN configured or using Azure Bastion.

 ## Terraform configuration

 ### location
 - type: `string`
 - required: `true`